szeyick/webApplicationArchitectures/RESTfulWebServices/README.md

 | PUT           | NO            | YES         |
 | POST          | NO            | NO          |
 | DELETE        | NO            | YES         |

+Multiple POST requests will result in additioanal resources being created as the purpose of POST is to create new resources.

+In REST, resources are seen as information sources and not domain objects.
+Because we have only 4 CRUD commands to use, sometimes in the design we may need to separate resources (single end point refers to a single operation) otherwise we may try to perform the same CRUD command.
+For example, a order fulfillment resource may contain both a order and payment resource.
+If we use a DELETE CRUD, we don't know whether to delete the order itself or delete the payment.

+In instances like that, we may need to split them into individual resources (one payment and one order).

 ### Caching